devenkhatri/dt-n8n-workflow-backups/AI Photoshop/Combine Images Nanobanana.md

 # Workflow Analysis for Combine Images Nanobanana

 ## Description
-This workflow uses AI to combine two input images with a text prompt, then saves the resulting image to Google Drive with a custom title.
+This workflow combines two images using the Nano Banana AI model based on a text prompt, then uploads the result to Google Drive and returns a shareable link.

 ## Input Details
-Triggered by another workflow, it receives a text prompt, two Google Drive image file IDs, and a title for the output image.
+The workflow is triggered manually or by another workflow with a text prompt, two Google Drive image file IDs, and a title for the output image.

 ## Process Summary
-The workflow downloads two images from Google Drive using their file IDs and uploads them to IMGBB to obtain public URLs.
-It sends these URLs along with a text prompt to the Nano-Banana AI service to generate a combined image.
-The workflow polls Nano-Banana until the result is ready, then downloads the generated image.
-Finally, it uploads the resulting image to a specified Google Drive folder using the provided custom title.
+The workflow downloads two images from Google Drive using provided file IDs, uploads them to IMGBB to obtain public URLs, and sends these URLs along with a user-provided prompt to the Nano Banana AI service.
+It then polls the AI service until the combined image is ready, downloads the result, uploads it to a specified Google Drive folder with the given title, and generates a shareable link.

 ## Output Details
-The workflow uploads the AI-generated image to Google Drive and returns a message containing the file name and a direct link to the uploaded image.
+The workflow returns a message containing the name of the generated image and its shareable Google Drive link.

 ## Tags
-AI Image Generation, Google Drive, Image Processing, Nano-Banana, Workflow Integration
+AI image generation, image combination, Google Drive, Nano Banana, IMGBB, HTTP request, workflow automation